 Pennsylvania seems to be in the grip of a substance abuse epidemic.
 If you’re a Pennsylvania resident, this probably does not come as a surprise to you.
 With statistics telling us that both prescription and recreational drugs are often reached for during hard times, more and more people from Pennsylvania are reaching out for help.

-And seeing as it’s 2020, and it’s time to remove stigma from addiction treatment, our services in Kentucky are open to Pennsylvania residents looking for help.
+And seeing as it’s 2020, and it’s time to remove the stigma from addiction treatment, our services in Kentucky are open to Pennsylvania residents looking for help.
 Right here in Kentucky, we have some amazing treatment facilities for you to make use of.
 Temporarily relocating to make use of them could be just the thing for you or your loved ones right now.

 Taking Control Over Your Addiction: Why a Kentucky Treatment Center Could Be Right for You

 A Kentucky addiction treatment center could be right for you for a variety of reasons.
-After all, we know how hard it can be to become sober again when you’re surrounded by the people and places you love, and may have pushed you towards your addiction before now, and we aim to offer a safe and neutral space for you to recover in.
+After all, we know how hard it can be to become sober again when you’re surrounded by the people and places you love and who may have pushed you towards your addiction before now, and we aim to offer a safe and neutral space for you to recover in.

-Reaching out to a treatment center out of state could be just the thing to really give you the push you need to feel healthier and happier in your day to day life.
+Reaching out to a treatment center out of state could be just the thing to really give you the push you need to feel healthier and happier in your day-to-day life.
 If you’re worried about the unknown here, we have another benefit for you: we list the typical rules at a sober living facility for you to get to know, to ensure you’re not walking into your potential treatment program completely blind.

 Simply knowing what to expect ahead of time makes the entire process much less daunting, and we’re always on the end of the phone if you have any more questions about our facilities.